 How Long Will It Take to Build an App Like Uber?

-Once the issue above has appropriately been settled, it is time to focus on another important factor.
-You see, a major misconception regarding these projects is that businesses only have to deal with a single mobile application.
+Once the issue above has appropriately been dealt with, then it is time to focus on another important factor.
+You see, a major misconception regarding these projects is that businesses only have to focus on a single mobile application.
 Yet in reality, Uber’s system consists of three fairly distinct components: an app for customers, an app for drivers and an administrative backend for system managers.

 Each part of the system will be equally complex and may vary significantly on the matter of user stories (or features).
-On average, however, the customer app should take around 1,147 hours to develop, the driver application totals roughly 280 hours of development and the backend for administrators is expected to be developed in approximately 287 hours.
+On average, however, the customer app should take around 1,147 hours to develop, the driver application totals roughly 280 hours of development and the backend for administrators can be developed in about 287 hours.

 For further clarification on how this translates into actual costs, the table below provides additional information.
 Please note that this refers to the cost to develop an app in the UK.

 Remember that the admin panel comes with additional features and expenses:

-While Uber’s success is certainly incontrovertible, unfortunately, many software companies today do not seem to be entirely aware of the multilayered nature of this complex undertaking — not to mention its significant challenges.
-For this reason, above all, SPG recommend making certain that the company you decide to work with are competent enough to circumvent potential issues.
+While Uber’s success is certainly incontrovertible, many software companies are not entirely aware of the complex nature of this multilayered undertaking — not to mention its significant challenges.
+For this reason, SPG recommend making certain that the company you choose to work with will be competent to circumvent any potential issues.

 On that note, when it comes to mobile app development costs, Software Planet Group believe that your company’s best bet is to initiate this project as a simple MVP.
-Not only will this allow you to launch your application as quickly as possible, as it strips the project down to its basic components, but rather than relying on uncertain business hunches, you can base your product on feedback and user demand.
+Not only will this enable you to launch your product as quickly as possible, as it will strip the project down to its basic components, but instead of relying on uncertain business hunches, you can base your product on feedback and actual user demand.

 Who knows?
-With any luck, you could end up creating the next major Uber contender.
+With any luck, you could end up creating the next Uber!